 The program can utilise the theories, insights and research techniques of many different disciplines.
-Some examples of relevant research, which would feed into each of the scenarios outlined above, are as follows:
+Indicative examples of relevant research, which would feed into each of the scenarios outlined above, are as follows:

 This paper has presented a model of the activities within the digital surveillance economy.
 It has shown how consumer marketing corporations no longer have relationships with their customers as the core of their operations, and have instead become dependent on data-intensive digital personae to represent consumers.

-By considering the phenomenon from the perspective of the individuals whose data is exploited, and taking into account the insights gained through a succession of conceptualisations of the changing world during the last half-century, the threats inherent in this new order have been identified.
-The high degree of optimism in the early post-industrial society and information society phases has been tempered, and has become more pessimistic, as surveillance society and the surveillance state have developed, the digital surveillance economy has emerged, and surveillance capitalism has been postulated.
+By considering the phenomena from the perspective of the individuals whose data is exploited, and taking into account the insights gained through a succession of conceptualisations of the changing world during the last half-century, threats inherent in this new order have been identified.
+The high degree of optimism in the early post-industrial society and information society phases has first been tempered, and then has become pessimistic, as surveillance society and the surveillance state have developed, the digital surveillance economy has emerged, and surveillance capitalism has been postulated.

 During the last 15 years, the digital surveillance economy has come into existence, its impacts are measurable, and its implications can be at least speculated upon, while some aspects may now be sufficiently stable that preliminary empirical studies can be undertaken.
 Digitalisation of people harbours threats to individuals, to society, to economies and to polities.
 Whether those threats will give rise to the harm that doom-sayers suggest needs to be investigated.
 Such investigations need to be conducted sufficiently early that, to the extent that the pessimism is justified, countermeasures can be developed and implemented before the harm becomes irreversible.